como-controlar-un-esp8266-con-websocket-y-json

 }

-And the beauty of our new code, the ‘WebSockets.hpp’ file, where we have defined an AsyncWebSocket that listens to client requests.
-These are “wrapped” inside a ‘command’ object, which contains the type of action and the payload.
-Depending on the type of action, we launch the appropriate API callback function.
+And the highlight of our new code, the ‘WebSockets.hpp’ file, where we have defined an AsyncWebSocket that listens to client requests.
+These are “wrapped” inside a ‘command’ object, which contains the action type and the payload.
+Depending on the action type, we launch the appropriate API callback function.

 AsyncWebSocket ws("/ws");